A Comparison of Micromegas with x/y Strip Charge Readouts for Directional Recoil Detection: Characterization via Micromegas Mesh Charge Pulses

-To ensure stable operation, gas is flowed through the gas box at 0.15\,SLPM with the Fe-55 source placed above the center of the readout so that the gain can be measured versus purge time for each detector.
+To ensure stable operation, gas is flowed through the gas box, which has a volume of 0.45\,L, at 0.15\,SLPM.
+This is done with the Fe-55 source placed above the center of the readout so that the gain can be measured versus purge time for each detector.
 In all cases the gain reaches over 99\% stability within 30 minutes.
 Furthermore, we confirm that there is no notable increase in $G$ when the gas flow is increased to 0.225\,SLPM, indicating that the flow rate of 0.15\,SLPM is sufficiently high.
 All data is taken after 30 minutes of gas flow at 0.15\,SLPM.